AS WELL AS BEING FUN & CHALLENGING, THIS CAN HELP YOU DEVELOP YOUR SKILLS AND FOR THOSE IN BUSINESS IT OFFERS GREAT MARKETING POTENTIAL!!

 THE COMPETITION SECTIONS THAT CAN BE ENTERED ARE -

-The 'Open' section This section covers everything else, eg architecture, urbanscapes, captive animals*, commercial photography, digital art (ie where the image is more about effects than a subject matter), street photography, events, sports and more – basically anything that does not fit into the other sections eg People can be within these entries if they are not the purpose of the shot, as in event photography where a sportsman may be captured in action, street photography where its about the environment as much as any people in it, or art nude where the subject is the picture itself rather than the model.
+This section includes, but is not limited to Architecture, Urbanscapes and Street photography, Captive animals (as defined above), shots from Experience days (as described above), Commercial photography, Digital art, Events, Sports and more – basically anything that does not fit into the other sections.
+People and animals can be within entered images if they are not the purpose of the shot (examples .. a sports image where the action, and not the person, is the purpose of the capture, or in street photography where it’s about the environment as much as any people in it, rather than a focus on an individual portrait, or an art nude where the subject is the picture itself rather than the model).

 THE SCORING PROCESS